turingschool-projects/kwk-level3-swift/aviatrix/i2_distance_and_fuel.markdown

 ### `refuel` - First Try

+Let's create an instance variable that starts the `fuelLevel` at `5000.0`.

 First there's a call to the `refuel` function.
 Find that function in your Aviatrix.

 *Can you write one line of code that fills the gas tank back to it's maximum level?*